The Issue

 transaction was entered into.
 A purchase price adjustment occurs if the working capital differs, as it

-• Since a major component of every business is its employees, there are usually attempts to “lock up”
+invariably does. - Since a major component of every business is its employees, there are usually attempts to “lock up”

-key employees through financial incentives given to those employees if they stay for a certain period beyond the close of the transaction.
+key employees through financial incentives given to those employees if they stay for a certain period beyond the close of the transaction. - Often, the disclosure that a deal, once entered into, does not close has a devastating impact of the

 Seller’s business and associated valuation.
 Yet the Buyer wants to preserve certain “walk rights”, or